zekraquraan/Movies-Library/README.md

 7.create  Favorite Page Endpoint: “/favorite
 8.Create a function to handle the server error (status 500) 9.Create a function to handle "page not found error" (status 404)

+//lab12
+10.Create a new account on the movie db
+11.Get my API key
+12.Create GET request to the 3rd party
+13./trending: Get the trending movies data from the Movie DB API 14./search: Search for a movie name to get its information

 ## Project Features
 <!-- Create a function to handle "page not found error" (status 404)